webix-hub/gitbook-webix-jet/chapter3.md

 });
 ```

-When a new view will be loaded on the page, all the popups will be destroyed together with the list view.
+When a new view will be loaded on the page, all the popups and windows will be destroyed together with the list view.

 ##Creating connections between views